Common Mistakes in Clothing Production

 Production always takes a little longer than planned.
 Materials are not always immediately available.
 An extra sample round is needed.
 Costs may be slightly higher than the initial estimate.

-Those without a buffer will find themselves under time pressure and make decisions that are not optimal.
+Those without a buffer will come under time pressure and make decisions that are not optimal.
 Always calculate an additional 20 to 30 percent in time and budget for your first production.
 You can read about a realistic timeline in our article how long clothing production takes.

 5. Too large initial order